Types of Force

 A bit more friction, please!

-But friction also causes wear and tear on mechanical equipment, so it is not always helpful.
+But friction also causes wear and tear on mechanical equipment, so it isn't always helpful.

 Air resistance (also called drag) is a type of friction.
 It is greater at higher speeds.